 ESL (English as a Second Language) – see ELL (English Language Learner)

-EB (evidence-based) – on the LD@school site, the term evidence-based refers to research that has provided strong evidence of effectiveness of a practice, approach or strategy for students with LDs.
+EB (evidence-based) – on the LD@school site, the term evidence-based refers to research that has provided strong evidence of the effectiveness of a practice, approach or strategy for students with LDs.

 EI (evidence-informed) – on the LD@school site, the term evidence-informed refers to one or more components of a practice, approach or strategy that is clearly supported by research as being effective for students with LDs.